stamen/fieldpapers/UPGRADE.md

 create index users_email on users(email);
 delete users from users left join prints on prints.user_id=users.id left join scans on scans.user_id=users.id where prints.id is null and scans.id is null and users.name is null;
 ```

+Feel free to clear out any pending session data (in `/var/lib/php5` by
+default), as all new sessions will be stored in Redis.